johtela/LinqCheck/index.md

 ## LinqCheck

-As you might have guessed LinqCheck is basically a port of QuickCheck for C#.
+As you might have guessed LinqCheck is a port of QuickCheck for C#.
 It implements all of the concepts present in QuickCheck, and tries to provide an API which feels natural, not mimicking the original design too much.
 It also aims to demonstrate how you can program in C# like it was a functional programming language.
 You can write really elegant and simple code by following